breadfan18/markdownCheatSheet/README.md

 - ~~Strikeout~~ - Use ~~ symbols around the text for strikeout.

 - > Block Quotes - Create block quotes by using the ">" symbol at the beginnign of sentesces.
 It will add a block as such this.
 The  text will keep wrapping in the block, until there's an empty line is added.

-- Bulleted Lists (Using the '-' hyphen symbol, and indentation to create sub lists)
+- Unordered Lists (Using the '-' hyphen symbol, and indentation to create sub lists)
    - List 1
       - Sublist 1
       - Sublist 2
    - List 2
    - List 3

-- Numbered Lists (Use the number 1 to create numbered lists.
-You can use bulleted sublists within numbered lists)
+- Ordered Lists (Use the number 1 to create ordered lists.
+You can use unordered sublists within ordered lists)
    1. This is how
-      - bulleted list
+      - unordered list
-      - within numbered list
+      - within an ordered list
    1. you create
    1. a numbered list